ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/ballerina-persist/persist-model.md

 |};
 ```

-The entity that contains the field of type `EntityType` is taken as the owner in the 1-n relationship and will include the foreign key.
+The entity that contains the field of the `EntityType` is taken as the owner in the `1-n` relationship and will include the foreign key.

 The default foreign key field name will be `ownerId` in the `Car` table, which refers to the identity field of the `User` table by default.

-### Many-to-Many (n-n)
+### Many-to-Many (`n-n`)

-A n-n relationship is defined by two 1-n relationships.
+An `n-n` relationship is defined by two `1-n` relationships.
 The joining entity is used to map the two entities.
-The joining entity should contain two fields of type `EntityType` that refer to the two entities in the relationship.
-For example, consider Car and User entities assume that a car can have multiple owners and a user can own multiple cars.
+The joining entity should contain two fields of the`EntityType` that refer to the two entities in the relationship.
+For example, consider `Car` and `User` entities.
+Assume that a car can have multiple owners and a user can own multiple cars.

 ```ballerina
 type Car record {|